Gamme99/tech_support/README.md

 Import the provided SQL file tech_support.sql into your MySQL database to set up the required tables and data.

 Usage
 Once you have completed the installation steps, you can access the project by visiting the URL where you uploaded the tech_support directory in a web browser.
+Some data (customers and products has already been added

 The project follows the MVC pattern, which separates the application into three main components: